Role-based access control

 Tip

-Use dbForge Studio Unit Test feature to automate permission testing for critical database operations.
+Use the Unit Test feature to automate permission testing for critical database operations.

 Step 8: Monitor and audit role-based access

-It is recommended to regularly audit roles and permissions to ensure compliance and detect security issues.
-To monitor and audit access, use Security Manager or SQL Editor, or by enabling SQL Server Audit (if supported by your edition).
+Regularly audit roles and permissions to ensure compliance and detect security issues.
+To monitor and audit access, use Security Manager, SQL Editor, or SQL Server Audit, if supported by your edition:

-Execute the system views for auditing to view permissions for each role.
+• In SQL Editor, execute the system views for auditing to review the permissions assigned to each role.

 SELECT